Designing an appropriate selection procedure is important for successfully identifying mutants.

-The identification of an appropriate selection condition typically requires careful dose response curves to determine the correct concentration of a toxin (for example, selections using herbicides, FuDR, etc.) that results in lethality or sufficient and distinctive inhibition of gametophyte growth or development.
+The identification of appropriate selection conditions typically requires careful dose-response curves to determine the correct concentration of a toxin (for example, selections using herbicides, FuDR, etc.) that results in lethality or sufficient and distinctive inhibition of gametophyte growth or development.
 Several factors may need to be considered when choosing the appropriate selection regime, for example:

 - The nature of the toxic response, e.g. whether abrupt or gradual.

 - The pattern of gametophytic growth and development over time, e.g. whether gametophytes exhibit differential response dependent upon age.